xunboo/polymarket-net-clob-client/README.md

 A C# .NET Class Library for interacting with the Polymarket CLOB (Central Limit Order Book) API.
 This is a port of the official TypeScript [clob-client](https://github.com/Polymarket/clob-client).

+This library is converted by AI and currently in beta and is not yet ready for production use.
+Use at your own risk.

 ## Installation

 ```bash